Thomas Sanchez (writer): Early years

+Education

 Sanchez received a Master’s Degree in Creative writing from San Francisco State University in 1967.
 He went on to teach there until the violent Student-Teacher Strike and the occupation of the campus by SWAT teams.
 He left the U.S. with his young wife and infant daughter with no tickets home, to an isolated Andalusian village in Spain to write his novel, Rabbit Boss, a 100-year saga of a California Indian Tribe begun when he worked on cattle ranches in the Sierra Nevada Mountains.